Teradata/stacki-wiki/cli/list/list-node-xml.md

 	specified by the 'node' argument.
 This command executes the first pre-processor pass on the configuration graph, performs all variable substitutions, and runs all eval sections.

-### Parameters
-* `[attrs=string]`

-   A list of attributes.
-This list must be in python dictionary form,
-	e.g., attrs="{ 'os': 'redhat', 'arch' : 'x86_64' }"
-* `[basedir=string]`

-   If specified, the location of the XML node files.
-* `[eval=bool]`

-   If set to 'no', then don't execute eval sections.
-If not
-	supplied, then execute all eval sections.
-* `[gen=string]`

-   If set, the use the supplied argument as the program for the
-	2nd pass generator.
-If not supplied, then use 'kgen'.
-* `[missing-check=bool]`

-   If set to 'no', then disable errors regarding missing nodes.
-	If not supplied, then print messages about missing nodes.
-* `[roll=string]`

-   If set, only expand nodes from the named roll.
-If not
-	supplied, then the all rolls are used.

 ### Examples